Day 1: Riverside Strolls and Sunset Views

 We stayed at Noshi Studios, wonderfully decorated apartments right across the popular Igreja do Carmo with its blue tiling.
-It has a rooftop terrace, your own kitchen and it’s located above Noshi Cafe who has the best breakfast in Porto!
+It has a rooftop terrace, your own kitchen, and it’s located above Noshi Cafe which has the best breakfast in Porto!

 Best Time to Visit Porto